 Early Stage of Product Development.
 Cellegy has not yet completed the development of any products or sought regulatory approval for the marketing of products and, accordingly, has not begun to market or generate revenues from the commercialization of products.
 Development of products will require significant additional research and development, including process development, extensive clinical testing and market research.
 All of the Company's product development efforts are based upon technologies and therapeutic approaches that have not been widely tested or used.
 Moreover, the Company's beliefs regarding the therapeutic and commercial potential for its potential products, including without limitation its drug delivery and skin protectant products, are based on preliminary assays or studies, and later studies may not support the Company's current beliefs.
-In addition, results of the Company's tests and studies have not been published in medical journals or reviewed by independent third parties (other than the third parties that in some instances conducted the studies on behalf of the Company), and as a result have not been subjected to review by independent parties.
-To the Company's knowledge, no company has yet completed human clinical trials for the regulatory approval process, or undertaken successfully commercial manufacture, of products that are based on the Company's products will meet with regulatory approval, can be manufactured successfully, or will be accepted in the marketplace.
+In addition, results of the Company's tests and studies have not been published in medical journals or reviewed by independent third parties (other than the third parties that in some instances conducted the studies on behalf of the Company), and as a result have not been subjected to the same degree of scrutiny as results that have been published or subjected to review by independent parties.
+To the Company's knowledge, no company has yet completed human clinical trials for the regulatory approval process, or undertaken successfully commercial manufacture, of products that are based on the Company's proprietary technologies, and it is extremely difficult to predict whether or when the Company's products will meet with regulatory approval, can be manufactured successfully, or will be accepted in the marketplace.